reactjs/react.dev/src/content/learn/keeping-components-pure.md

 <Intro>

 Some JavaScript functions are *pure.* Pure functions only perform a calculation and nothing more.
-By strictly only writing your components as pure functions, you can avoid an entire class of baffling bugs and unpredictable behavior as your codebase grows.
+By strictly only writing your Components as pure functions, you can avoid an entire class of baffling bugs and unpredictable behavior as your codebase grows.
 To get these benefits, though, there are a few rules you must follow.

 </Intro>

 <YouWillLearn>

 * What purity is and how it helps you avoid bugs
-* How to keep components pure by keeping changes out of the render phase
+* How to keep Components pure by keeping changes out of the render phase
 * How to use Strict Mode to find mistakes in your components

 </YouWillLearn>